Bob Hasegawa: Activism

 Hasegawa is a longtime labor and social justice activist from Seattle.
 He was elected head of the largest Teamsters trucking local workers union in the Pacific Northwest (Teamsters Local 174) for three terms (nine years), and was also a leader in the national Teamsters pro-union democracy reform movement, TDU (Teamsters for a Democratic Union).
 He was an executive board member of the King County Labor Council, AFL-CIO representing the transportation trades.
 He was the first Asian American to run for International Vice President of the Teamsters Union, in 2001.
 On June 30, 2001, "Bob Hasegawa Day" was proclaimed in honor of his labor activism by Seattle Mayor Paul Schell and King County Executive Ron Sims.
 He received an award that was created in honor of the memory of Silme Domingo and Gene Viernes, labor activists who were killed opposing the regime of Ferdinand Marcos.

 Hasegawa serves on the national executive board of the Asian Pacific American Labor Alliance, AFL-CIO (APALA) as well as on the APALA Seattle Chapter Executive Board, and has served on numerous other boards of community-based organizations.

 Politics

 Hasegawa ran to succeed Representative Velma Veloria in the Washington State House of Representatives in 2004.
 He defeated a crowded field of Democrats in the primary election, and went on to win the general election with almost two-thirds of the vote.

 In early 2012, Hasegawa announced that he was running to succeed Margarita Prentice in the Washington State Senate.
 Hasegawa eventually won the November 6 election, and took office in January 2013.

 Hasegawa announced in 2017 that he would run for mayor of Seattle.
 He received 8.4% of the vote in the primary election.

 Political positions

+Healthcare

+Hasegawa has advocated for universal public healthcare since running in his first election in 2004.
+In 2019 he introduced a legislative version of The Washington Health Trust, a statewide universal healthcare proposal originally introduced to the public by Whole Washington as a ballot initiative, into the Washington State Senate as SB.5222.
+In 2022 Hasegawa was the primary sponsor of SJM 8006 requesting a federal-state partnership towards the establishment of a universal single-payer healthcare both statewide in Washington and federally.